Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories: Entanglement properties at the critical point separating the topological PT symmetric phase and the spontaneously PT broken phase

-In the SSH model with the PT symmetry, the critical point which separates the topological PT symmetric phase and the PT broken phase has a pair of "boundary modes" in the entanglement spectrum has the eigenvalue $\xi_{\pm, \alpha}=0.5 \pm i I_\alpha$ [see Fig. \ref{ES_EE}(a)].
-Since $\xi_{\pm, \alpha}$ and $\xi_{\mp, \alpha}=1-\xi_{\pm, \alpha}$ are complex conjugation, this pair does not generate the imaginary part of the entanglement entropy, i.e., the entanglement entropy is still real.
-The scaling behavior of the entanglement entropy is $S_A = \alpha(L) \ln [\sin[\frac{\pi l_A}{L}]] + {\rm const.}$ as shown in Fig. \ref{ES_EE}(b).
-The coefficient $\alpha(L)$ depends on the total system size $L$ is shown in Fig. \ref{ES_EE}(c).
+In the SSH model with PT symmetry, the critical point which separates the topological PT symmetric phase and the PT broken phase has a pair of "boundary modes" in the entanglement spectrum $\xi_{\pm, \alpha}=0.5 \pm i I_\alpha$ [Fig.\ \ref{ES_EE}(a)].
+Since $\xi_{\pm, \alpha}$ and $\xi_{\mp, \alpha}=1-\xi_{\pm, \alpha}$ are complex conjugate to each other, this pair does not generate the imaginary part of the entanglement entropy, i.e., the entanglement entropy is still real.
+The scaling behavior of the entanglement entropy is $S_A = \alpha(L) \ln [\sin[\frac{\pi l_A}{L}]] + {\rm const.}$ as shown in Fig.\ \ref{ES_EE}(b).
+The coefficient $\alpha(L)$ depends on the total system size $L$ as shown in Fig.\ \ref{ES_EE}(c).
 At thermodynamic limit $1/L \to 0$, we expect this coefficient vanishes.

-The "boundary modes" in the entanglement spectrum are not exponentially localized but are power law decay at the boundaries [Fig. \ref{ES_EE2}(a)].
-Thus, these boundary modes can give subsystem-size dependent contribution to the entanglement entropy.
-If we naively subtract out the contribution of boundary modes in the entanglement entropy, as shown in Fig. \ref{ES_EE2}(b), the effective central charge we extract from the coefficient still depends on the total system size.
+The "boundary modes" in the entanglement spectrum are not exponentially localized but show power-law decay at the boundaries [Fig.\ \ref{ES_EE2}(a)].
+Thus, these boundary modes can give a subsystem-size dependent contribution to the entanglement entropy.
+If we naively subtract out the contribution from boundary modes in the entanglement entropy, as shown in Fig.\ \ref{ES_EE2}(b), the effective central charge we extract from the coefficient still depends on the total system size.

-We observe the eigenvalues of the boundary modes are $\xi_{\pm, \alpha}=0.5 \pm i I_\alpha$ with $ I_\alpha$ depends on the subsystem size.
-If we shift the half of the unit-cell, the boundary modes in the entanglement spectrum can be removed and the spectrum is identical to the critical point that separates the trivial PT symmetric phase and the PT broken phase.
+We observe the eigenvalues of the boundary modes are $\xi_{\pm, \alpha}=0.5 \pm i I_\alpha$ with $ I_\alpha$ depending on the subsystem size.
+If we shift the unit-cell by half of the lattice constant, the boundary modes in the entanglement spectrum can be removed and the spectrum is identical to the critical point that separates the trivial PT symmetric phase and the PT broken phase.
 The entanglement entropy scaling gives the central charge $c=-2$.